-As a REIT, if we fail to distribute in any calendar year at least the sum of (i) 85% of our ordinary income for such year, (ii) 95% of our capital gain net income for such year, and (iii) any undistributed taxable income from the prior year, we would be subject to a non-deductible 4% excise tax on the excess of such required distribution over the sum of (i) the amounts actually distributed and (ii) the amounts of income we retained and on which we have paid corporate income tax.
+As a REIT, if the Company fails to distribute in any calendar year at least the sum of (i) 85% of ordinary income for such year, (ii) 95% of capital gain net income for such year, and (iii) any undistributed taxable income from the prior year, the Company would be subject to a non-deductible 4% excise tax on the excess of such required distribution over the sum of (i) the amounts actually distributed and (ii) the amounts of income retained and on which the Company has paid corporate income tax.

-We evaluate uncertain income tax positions, if any, in accordance with ASC Topic 740, Income Taxes ("ASC 740").
-We classify interest and penalties, if any, related to unrecognized tax benefits as a component of provision for income taxes.
+The Company evaluates uncertain income tax positions, if any, in accordance with ASC Topic 740, Income Taxes ("ASC 740").
+The Company classifies interest and penalties, if any, related to unrecognized tax benefits as a component of provision for income taxes.
 See Note 8 for further details.